- ABOUT

 Therapy helps family members support and understand their loved ones in recovery.

-When a family faces a loved one’s addiction, it can cause anxiety and sadness.
+When a family faces a loved one’s substance misuse, it can cause anxiety and sadness.
 Seeking counseling can be transformative, providing essential support and fostering healing.

-Family therapy for drug addiction varies based on the individuals receiving treatment and their family dynamics.
+Family therapy for substance use disorder varies based on the individuals receiving treatment and their family dynamics.
 Its primary objective is to enhance relationships within the family unit and improve overall functioning while supporting the individual in recovery.

 Family therapy for addressing substance misuse creates a supportive atmosphere characterized by therapeutic alliances.
 Relationships are grounded in trust, mutual respect, and understanding among you, your therapist, and your family.